Nioh 2: The Tengu's Disciple

 While seeking out signs of potential unrest, Hide encounters an ancient shrine that resonates with Sohayamaru and causes the Guardian Spirit, Kurama Tengu, to appear, sending Hide back in time to the Heian period, where they encounter Minamoto no Yoshitsune, the wielder of Sohayamaru at the time.
 After encountering Benkei and helping Yoshitsune deal with the Taira Clan and the colossal water Yokai, Uminyudo, Yoshitsune recruits Hide to help him in his war against the Taira to restore peace to the land.
 Hide later meets up with Yoshitsune, who is under attack from Fujiwara troops in Hiraizumi.
 When they catch up to Benkei, the latter is killed trying to protect his master.
 Overcome with rage, Yoshitsune transforms into a Yokai, killing the enemy troops before turning on Hide.
-Hide succeeds in defeat Yoshitsune and restoring his senses, not before experiencing a vision of a woman wielding Sohayamaru.
+Hide succeeds in defeating Yoshitsune and restoring his senses, not before experiencing a vision of a woman wielding Sohayamaru.
 Yoshitsune entrusts Hide with the mission of uncovering the truth behind Sohayamaru's origins, and his flute, with Hide transported back to their time.